 The name PROLOG comes from PROgramming in LOGic.
 And that is really all about it.
 This language is used mostly to solve problems related to objects or facts and their relationships.

-In this serie, I will go through some basic concepts, such as facts, questions, variables, rules and conjunctions.
+In this series, I will go through some basic concepts, such as facts, questions, variables, rules and conjunctions.

 There are different styles of building the structure and elements of computer programs.
 The imperative programming, which uses statements to change the program’s states, feels much the same way like the imperative mood in natural languages, expressing commands for the computer to perform.
 The focus of this paradigm is to describe how the program operates.